asztrikx/programming/Algorithm/Graph/Shortest paths from 1 node/Breadth First Search／BFS.md

 # Thesis
-> Shortest path from starting node to all nodes can be aquired in O(N)
+> Shortest path from starting node to all nodes can be aquired in O(N + M)
 # Proof
 > Nodes can be divided into groups based on their shortest path's length
 > In the 0th group will be the start node